Subgraph Entropy: Introduction

 Over the last 40 years, techniques from the study of hyperbolic surfaces have played an influential role in studying the moduli spaces of metric graphs and the outer automorphism group of a free group (\cite{ar:Bestvina}, \cite{ar:BestvinaFeighn}, \cite{ar:CullerVogtmann}, \cite{ar:Kao}, \cite{ar:PS14}, \cite{ar:ACR23}).
 For example, the second two authors and Rieck \cite{ar:ACR23} studied a pair of piecewise Riemannian metrics on the Culler-Vogtmann Outer Space that were inspired by the \textit{thermodynamical interpretation} of the Weil-Petersson metric on Teichm{\"u}ller space, due to Wolpert, McMullen, and Thurston (\cite{ar:Wol}, \cite{ar:Mc}).
 It was Thurston who first defined a Riemannian metric on Teichm{\"u}ller space by considering a limit of Hessians associated to a sequence of ``randomly'' chosen closed geodesics; later, Wolpert confirmed that this was a multiple of the Weil-Petersson metric \cite{ar:Wol}, and McMullen helped to develop a more general framework for the so-called \textit{thermodynamic formalism} for making sense of this phenomenon \cite{ar:Mc}.
 It is therefore no surprise that the metrics studied in \cite{ar:ACR23} are intimately related to counting closed cycles on objects being parameterized by the Outer space, namely, (marked) metric graphs.

-In the spirit or porting over intuition from hyperbolic geometry to the setting of graphs and free groups, the main goal of this paper is to derive an analogue of the Bers constant for metric graphs.
+In the spirit of porting over intuition from hyperbolic geometry to the setting of graphs and free groups, the main goal of this paper is to derive an analogue of the Bers constant for metric graphs.
 Of course, depending on how one defines the normalized Outer Space, the most naive translations of Bers' theorem to the setting of graphs is either trivial, or can not possibly hold.
 We can see this even in the simplest case of a rose $R_n$ on $n$ petals; indeed, perhaps one is interested in finding a maximal collection of pairwise disjoint (except at the basepoint) cycles on $R_n$ each with length at most some $\beta_n$.
 If the normalized Outer Space is defined to consist of metric graphs of total volume $1$, this is trivially true (and one can choose $\beta_n = 1$) and not particularly useful.
 On the other hand, the metrics on Outer Space mentioned in the previous paragraph require that one chooses a different normalization-- one that is suited to considering the growth of the collection of all cycles as a function of length-- namely, selecting metric graphs with unit \textit{entropy}, the exponential growth rate of the number of reduced cycles.
 And since there are roses with unit entropy and arbitrarily large volume, no version of Bers' theorem can hold.

 Note that we have already stumbled upon a key difference between the geometry of hyperbolic surfaces and metric graphs: any closed hyperbolic surface \textit{automatically} has unit entropy and has area depending only on $g$.
 Since one way of deriving Bers' theorem is to use the Gauss-Bonnet theorem and the bound it produces on total area, one might hope there is a way of reframing the argument in terms of entropy instead of area.
-Indeed, one can prove the following, \textit{and} that it is equivalent to the existence of the Bers constant $\beta_{g}$ (see the Section \ref{sec:prelim} for a proof that the theorem below is equivalent to Bers' theorem, and for all relevant definitions):
+Indeed, one can prove the following, \textit{and} that it is equivalent to the existence of the Bers constant $\beta_{g}$ (see the Section \ref{sec:prelim} for a proof and for a more formal statement, and for all relevant definitions):